smartheim/core/readme.md

 Run with `cargo run`.

 PRs are welcome.
-A PR is expected to be under the same license as the repository itself.
+* A PR is expected to be under the same license as the repository itself and must pass the test suite which includes being formatted with `rustfmt`.
-Newly introduced dependencies must be under any of the following licenses: MIT, Apache 2, BSD.
+* Newly introduced dependencies must be under any of the following licenses: MIT, Apache 2, BSD.
-OHX follows [Semantic Versioning](http://semver.org/) for versioning.
+* OHX follows [Semantic Versioning](http://semver.org/) for versioning.
 Each service in this repository is versioned on its own.

 ## How to develop Addons